-All payments are made by Electronic Funds Transfer.
+All payments are made by electronic funds transfer.
 When available, payments are sent by low value ACH, as opposed to high value wire transfer.

-Apple's bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month the requirements for being paid have been met.
+Apple's bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month if/when the requirements for being paid have been met.

-The term "ACH" (Automated Clearing House) payments is used in reference to low value payments.
-You can view the payment method used for a particular payment to you on the Payment Page in Payments and Financial Reports.
+The term "ACH" (Automated Clearing House) payments is used in reference to low-value payments.
+You can view the payment method used for a particular payment to you on the Payment page in Payments and Financial Reports.

-Apple accepts one bank account per Financial Report currency and makes one payment to that account during each monthly payment cycle if all requirements for payment have been met.
+Apple accepts one bank account per financial report currency and makes one payment to that account during each monthly payment cycle if all requirements for payment have been met.